pijar2000/de_zoomcamp_dec/architect_guidline/question_2.md

       - vol-pgdata:/var/lib/postgresql/data
 ```

-13. The database should work, if that database work.
-Then you input the right hostname and port for the question
+13. The database should work, if that database work, it means you input the right hostname and port for the question